-This sequence (Figure 12) starts in the same way as the single READ from current location (Figure 10 on page 19).
+This sequence (Figure 13) starts in the same way as the single READ from current location (Figure 11).
 Instead of generating a no-acknowledge bit after the first byte of data has been transferred, the master generates an acknowledge bit and continues to perform byte READs until "L" bytes have been read.